sugaryourcoffee/secondhand/doc/installing-ubuntu-server-16.04.md

     end

 But this is not reliably working in all cases.
-If it doesn't consider upgrading or using Ubuntu 14.04 Server.
+If it doesn't consider upgrading to Rais 4.1 or using Ubuntu 14.04 Server.

+# Configuring Failover
+In case our secondhand master server mercury is crashing we want to point to our secondhand backup server jupiter.
+We already installed secondhand on jupiter.
+Next we need to start replicating the database from mercury.
+How this can be accomplished is described in [MySQL-failover](https://github.com/sugaryourcoffee/secondhand/blob/master/doc/MySQL-failover.md).